nachiketdobariya/WealthAgile/README.md

-# 🚀 WealthAgile - Smart Crypto Made Easy
+# 🚀 WealthAgile Application

+## Smart Crypto Made Easy

 Welcome to **WealthAgile**!
 Simplify your crypto journey with our platform, where 'Smart Crypto Made Easy' is more than just a motto.
 Manage your crypto assets 24/7 with ease, leveraging our auto-rebalancing of professional index portfolios designed to deliver consistent returns.